Singham Returns

-Singham Returns is a 2014 Indian Hindi-language action film directed by Rohit Shetty as the second installment of his Cop Universe.
-Produced jointly by Reliance Entertainment, Rohit Shetty Picturez and Ajay Devgn FFilms, it serves as a sequel to Singham (2011).
-Ajay Devgn reprises his role as DCP Bajirao Singham, while Kareena Kapoor portrays the female lead replacing Kajal Aggarwal.
-It is written by Yunus Sajawal and Sajid-Farhad.
-The movie's plot is loosely based on Ekalavayan.
+Singham Returns is a 2014 Indian Hindi-language action film co-written and directed by Rohit Shetty and produced by Ajay Devgn FFilms, Reliance Entertainment and Rohit Shetty Picturez.
+It serves as a sequel to the 2011 film Singham and the second installment in Shetty's Cop Universe.
+Ajay Devgn reprises his role as Bajirao Singham, while Kareena Kapoor Khan plays the female lead, replacing Kajal Aggarwal.

-Released worldwide on Indian Independence Day 2014, Singham Returns broke various opening day records and was a widespread success with domestic collection of 1.4 billion and worldwide earnings of more than 2.19 billion.
-Devgn reprised his role through a cameo appearance in the next films of Shetty's Cop Universe: Ranveer Singh's Simmba (2018) and Akshay Kumar's Sooryavanshi (2021).
+The film was released theatrically worldwide on 15 August 2014, during India's Independence Day.
+Upon release, it broke several opening day records.
+Made on a budget of ₹70 crore, the film performed commercially well at the box office with a global gross of ₹219 crore, and stood up as one of the highest-grossing Indian films of 2014.

+Devgn reprised his role as a cameo for Simmba (2018) and Sooryavanshi (2021), the next films in the Cop Universe.
+In December 2022, a third film in the series titled Singham Again began pre-production, and was released on 1 November 2024, coinciding with Diwali.

 Plot

 Bajirao Singham, who is now a DCP, gets transferred to Mumbai and discovers that one of his team members, Mahesh Jadhav, is found dead inside an ambulance with massive bags of money.
 Singham decides to unearth the truth behind it and in this process, he collides with a powerful and fraudulent religious leader, Satyaraj "Babaji" Chander, who has high-profile connections with corrupt politicians, including the ruling party's secretary minister Prakash Rao.
 During this period, Gurukant "Guruji" Acharya, the veteran leader of the ruling party who has been a teacher to Chief Minister Vikram Adhikari and Singham, is killed by Babaji's henchmen due to Guruji's opposition to Rao's scheme, even though Singham was present at the scene, making him vow vengeance.
 Because of this, he has to pretend that he has resigned in front of his family.
 Due to this, his father Manikrao asks him and his childhood friend, Avni Kamat, to come to their home town, Shivgarh.